loresuso/falco-action/README.md

 ```
 By passing a custom file to the action, it's possible to override the syscall filtered by default and apply custom filters.

+> Note: currently only syscall filters are supported on the capture level.
+More specific filters can be applied using Falco conditions in the analyze action.

 ### Stop action

 Stop action accept the following inputs: